 How A Global Pandemic Impacts The Suicide and Addiction Connection

 Since March of 2020, the world in which we live and work has become very different.
-You may not have seen family members you regularly see during holidays or other events due to contagion concerns.
-Your work environment is likely very different as well, and that’s if you’ve been able to keep your job.
+Due to contagion concerns, you may not have seen family members you regularly see during holidays or other events.
+Your work environment is likely very different if you’ve been able to keep your job.

 For many, working virtually brings about a myriad of interpersonal communication difficulties.
 It’s hard to understand the meaning and tone in an email or even a glitchy zoom call.
-There’s merit to gathering at the water cooler each day to interact with co-workers on a social level, and for many, that’s no longer a possibility.
+There’s merit to gathering at the water cooler daily to interact with co-workers on a social level.
+For many, that’s no longer a possibility.
 A connection is lost, and isolation reigns.
 This definitely has an impact on not just our depression but our suicidal ideations.

 A Centers For Disease Control and Prevention found that the number of people who’d considered suicide in 2020 was nearly double than it was during comparable times in 2019.
 Throw in that overdoses due to addiction have exponentially grown since the start of the COVID pandemic, and it’s not hard to see why there’s such concern about mental health and addiction.

 Clear Life Recovery: Protecting Mental Health During Addiction